rollvolet/document-generation-service/README.md

 * `FOOTER_TEMPLATE_NL`: absolute path of the footer template in Dutch (default: `/templates/footer-nl.html`)
 * `FOOTER_TEMPLATE_FR`: absolute path of the footer template in French (default: `/templates/footer-fr.html`)

+The footer template is included in the following templates:
+* offer
+* deposit invoice
+* invoice

+### Volumes
+All generated files (final output as well as intermediary files) are stored in `/tmp`.

 ## API
+All endpoints receive a JSON body containing the data required to fill in the variables in the templates.
+The service doesn't query a database itself.
+The response of each request is a file.

 ### POST /documents/visit-report
 Generates a visit report (PDF file) for a given customer request.
 The request body must contain a customer request, including the related customer, contact, building, way-of-entry, language and visit.